OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failback.md

 weight: 5
 ---

-## Failback and Failover

-The previous page in this Disaster Recovery guide covered [failover]({{% relref "failover" %}}), the process of moving operations from the primary site to the target site --- in this guide, from Site A to Site B.

 This page covers **failback**, the process of moving business operations back to Site A, after Site A's normal operation has been restored.
 This process involves resynchronizing data back to the source Ceph cluster.

 ## High-level Steps for Failback